Types of Manju: Traditional Japanese Bean Paste Filled Buns

 Do you like Japanese sweets?
-If so, there is a traditional Japanese confection you should know.
-The Japanese confection I want you to know is “Manju (饅頭)”.
+If your answer is yes, there is a traditional Japanese confection you should know.
+What I want you to know here is about the Japanese confection called “Manju (饅頭)”.

-The origin dates back to at least the middle of the 14th century, when the original Manju was introduced from China.
-It is said that the steamed bun was served at the tea ceremony of Zen Buddhism.
+The origin of Manju dates back to at least the middle of the 14th century, when the original Manju bun was introduced from China and is said to have been served at the tea ceremony of Zen Buddhism.

-Although the original Chinese-style steamed bun was stuffed with meat, Japanese people in those days came to make Japanese-style steamed buns with sweet red bean paste, instead of meat, because Japanese Zen priests couldn’t eat meat.
-The ancient steamed bun is the original form of the present Manju.
+Although the original Chinese-style steamed bun was stuffed with meat, Japanese people in those days came to make their own steamed buns using sweet red bean paste, instead of meat, because Japanese Zen priests couldn’t eat meat.
+That ancient steamed bun is the original form of the present Manju.

-In modern times, there are many variations of Manju cakes.
-When it comes to the type, Manju is classified into several types based on the variety of the dough.
-Here are 6 major types of Manju buns.
+In modern times, there are many variations of Manju buns available in Japan, which are classified into several types based on the variety of dough, including the following 7 major types.

 Momiji Manju (もみじ饅頭)

 Momiji Manju is the baked Yaki-Manju cake shaped like a maple leaf as “Momiji (もみじ)” means “Maple” in Japanese.

 Kuri Manju is the baked Yaki-Manju cake where egg yolk is brushed on the top surface in order to bring out a chestnut-like color, and its filling often contains chestnuts as “Kuri (栗)” means “Chestnut” in Japanese.